jonlpersson/ed-latimore/site/_posts/2022-02-04-8-ways-to-be-more-street-smart.md

 The only thing that matters on the street is what you have, what you want, and how well you can defend it once you have it.
 Street smarts often conjure up this idea of a gritty hustler in an urban environment, navigating through dangerous situations and dealing with shady characters in shadier situations.

 While you certainly need street smarts to survive in the hood (check out my video on what I learned growing up in the projects), some places look civilized to the naked eye.
-However, those places are full of jackals waiting to take what you've earned, and they’ll use any means to do it.&nbsp;
+However, those places are full of jackals waiting to take what you've earned, and they’ll use any means to do it.

 ***\[Read about the environment where I developed and honed my street smarts [here.](/lessons-from-the-ghetto-willingness-to-fight/)\]***

-There are several places in the real world where you need to be aware of how people think, behave, and scheme to pass you up, put you down, or rob you outright.&nbsp;
+There are several places in the real world where you need to be aware of how people think, behave, and scheme to pass you up, put you down, or rob you outright.

 You can't learn how to be street-smart from a book in a classroom, on a podcast, or even this article.